centraloregonchess/bendchess.github.io/10_about.md

 ### The Venues
 The Bend Chess &amp; Go Club exists because of the generosity of our hosts:

-*   **Venue: [Crux Fermentation Project][crux] Wednesdays, 6pm**, join us for Chess & Go at our Winter venue, where we host our Quad-Seasons October-thru-June.
+*   **Venue: [Crux Fermentation Project][crux] Wednesdays, 6pm**, join us for Chess & Go at our Winter venue, where we host our Quad-Seasons January-thru-June.
 *   <a href="https://www.thecommonsbend.com/">The Commons Cafe &amp; Taproom</a> is our Summer venue, where we play during our off-season.